ecrawford4/renew_ip/README.md

 # renew_ip
-reset your network connections (windows)
+this is a simple batch file to reset your network connections on a windows machine

+> be sure to run as administrator